saraid/sixsix_time/README.md

 SixSixTime.now.to_s #=> "2022-03-18 05 20/60 PM PDT"
 ```

+Please ignore the poles.
+I'm not even going to test that.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.